brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

-## Setup Recommendations
+## ArcGIS Python Environment Setup

-Anaconda is a distribution of Python and other languages that provides tools for environment management.
-[Install](https://www.anaconda.com/) Anaconda, then follow the instructions below:
+Configure an ArcGIS Python environment to include GeoPandas and Rasterio before trying the Python scripts.
+You can add GeoPandas, Rasterio, and other packages to a base ArcGIS Python environment with the [Deep Learning Libraries Installers for ArcGIS](https://github.com/Esri/deep-learning-frameworks) or create a new environment.
+If you want to create a new Python environment through ArcGIS Pro:

 1. **Clone the repository**